keerthingit/Bookmarks/README.md

 # Bookmarks
 _Chrome extension to manage your bookmarks more efficiently_

-Developed with JavaScirpt, HTML/CSS, React JS and Node JS on Visual Studio Code
+In development with Typescript, HTML/CSS, and Angular on Visual Studio Code

 ![Screenshot](Screenshot.PNG)

 ## Features
-- Sorts by recently added
+- Sorts by recently added, alphabetical order
-- Includes screenshots of the website bookmarked
+- Includes custom/default screenshots of the website bookmarked